North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup available at multiple sportsbooks.
+Take a look at the odds, spread and over/under for this matchup available at several sportsbooks.

 |Favorite